NieneB/InternshipReport/index.md

 14 people were asked to use the application and fill in the small questionnaire.
 The graph below shows the average outcome per question.
 With 2 and 5 being the most positive and 8 being the most negative.
 Overall the scores are quite high.

 Question 2 was if people were triggered to perform multiple actions was answered the most positive.
 Also question 5; if the user found the information surprising and interesting, scored high.
 Meaning that the application was perceived interesting and the user lingered around to discover more.

-Question 8; everything was working as expected, got the lowest score, the functionality did not work as the user would expect.
+Question 8; everything was working as expected, got the lowest score; the functionality did not work as the user would expect.

 On average the user requirements scored a 3.66.
 The functional requirements scored a 3.32.